 Dedicated project websites

 Many projects, especially larger ones, can have their own project webpage.
+Custom websites are often based on WordPress, a popular Content Management System.
 This is more common for large projects or programmes, which have a significant marketing budget or are sufficiently large-scale.
-Examples here are the Gilston Park project by Places for People.
+On example here is the Gilston Park project by Places for People.

 Online engagement platform like PlaceChangers